The nomad distributes himself in a smooth space, he occupies, inhabits, holds that space; that is his territorial principle.

 In the light-based era of the digital, the materiality of pigment has come to stand instead for all that the hubris of the virtual disavows – to wit, the laws of time and space, the forces of gravity and accident, and the fixities, limits and constraints of physical form; everything, in sum, that the prevailing powers of our light-based image-world would like to believe they can suspend in the name of a ceaselessly intensifying commercial imperative.

-Within Adobe Photoshop, the ubiquitous photo editing software, the Merge Down function allows users composing images of multiple independent layers to unify the various strata into a single unified image for the purpose of further editing.
-The Merge Down function, and the Layers Pallet, generally, operates as a site of rupture in which the artifice of the digital photograph is most fully exposed as a layered abstraction, a sedimentary, stratified territory.
+Within Adobe Photoshop, the ubiquitous photo editing software, the Merge Down function allows users composing images of multiple independent layers to merge the various strata into a single unified image for the purpose of further editing.
+The Merge Down function, and the Layers Pallet, generally, operate as a site of rupture in which the artifice of the digital photograph is most fully exposed as a layered abstraction, a sedimentary, stratified territory.
 Once merged, however, the artifice of the resulting image gives way to an ostensibly natural pictorial space, one the viewer might imagine as the product of a moment in time seen from a single viewpoint.
 The pictorial spaces of Colorado artist Kate Petley perform a unifying process similar to that of the Photoshop Merge Down function, making them distinctive within discourses of flatness in modern art, a primary focus of which is painting’s interface with diverse graphic media and systems of communication.

 Such discourses offer various accounts and configurations of flatness addressing such formal concerns as depth of field and material projection from the surface plane, as well as such semantic considerations as the degree and depth of meaning or psychological force.
 They also address inherent contradictions within the discourse’s own rhetoric, as for instance, when Leo Steinberg calls Clement Greenberg to account for what he argues is an artificially constructed opposition between the illusionistic pictorial spaces of the Old Masters and the supposedly flat paintings of the Abstract Expressionists and New York School painters.
 Kate Petley’s work offers an alternative perspective on flatness especially as it relates to the proliferation of light-based images in visual culture, including photography, cinema, and digital culture.
 The artist’s pictorial spaces equalize digital and handmade image-making processes, overturning persistent media hierarchies by plotting itineraries between genres within a unified, smooth nomadic visual landscape.
 Petley configures painting not as a singular, media-specific discipline, but rather as a multiplicity of image-making tactics and techniques.
 Her paintings occupy and hold the genres of collage, digital printing, photography, and gestural abstraction within a territory of pigment-based images, establishing a free flow between them and suggesting the potentiality such points may be abandoned in the future as new techniques or modes of production become available.
 At stake is the perpetuation of painterly practice as a means of creating resolved abstractions.
 The mythic status of the mark no longer serves as an index of feeling or psychological expression – it traces creative lines of flight between media, spreading beyond the frame into a vortical non-metric space.